Design Terraform Modules for the Right Consumer

 Designing modules for other infrastructure engineers

-When you’re building for peers on the infra team, you can expose more surface area—but discipline still matters.
+When you’re building for peers on the infra team, you can expose more surface area - but discipline still matters.

-Think of these modules as a curated toolbox—flexible, but still safe.
+Think of these modules as a curated toolbox - flexible, but still safe.

 Wrap up

 Great Terraform libraries feel intentional.
 Decide who you’re serving, shape the abstraction to that audience, and lean on composable building blocks so you can evolve quickly.
-Do that, and your modules become a force multiplier for every engineering team—not another layer of YAML to debug.

 Share your module library with Cora